mayravClew/SeleniumProject/README.md

 clone the git repo, use Pycharm to open the project.

 at edit run/edit configuration, the file at script path should point to start.py
-# runor debug the project
+# run or debug the project
 run or debug